Check eligibility for a mortgage

 This is perhaps the most important charge to check.
 Many lenders charge a fee to close a mortgage when you’ve paid it off.

-Despite brokers estimating that it costs lenders around £50 to close off a mortgage, this fee has soared recently with some mortgages carrying a £200 fee.
+Despite brokers estimating that it costs lenders around £50 to close off a mortgage, this fee has risen in the last couple of decades, with some mortgages carrying a £200 fee.

-The regulator has stated that lenders must not profit from this fee, although they are yet to act against those charging large amounts.
+The regulator has stated that lenders should not profit from this fee, although it is yet to act against those charging large amounts.

 We look at the latest first-time buyer statistics to see how difficult it is to get your foot on the property ladder in the UK.